gergitokusse/HTML-CSS-JavaScript-capstone-project-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse coordinators and student success for you give me achance to do this project.
+I would like to thanks morning session, code partner, and standup session team members for they help me during immplementation of the project.

 Also I will like to thanks Mr. Cind Shine the guide line designer for he design the amizing weg page that enable us to do our capston project.